JayeshKakkad-Rotoclear/Rotoclear-C-Pro-Docs/docs/architecture/decisions/ADR-0001-nim-language.md

 ## Decision

-We chose **Nim** as the primary programming language for the RotoClear camera server.
+We chose **Nim** as the primary programming language for the C Pro camera server.

 ## Rationale